jscheid/kite/kite.md

 ### Message Details

-In the console view, type `i` to bring up an detail view for the message under point (`kite-show-log-entry`).
+In the console view, type `C-c i` to bring up an detail view for the message under point (`kite-show-log-entry`).
 The detail view show all available information on the log message, some of which is elided from the console view for brevity's sake.

 ### Message Source

-In the console view, type `s` to go to the source location at which the message under point was emitted.
+In the console view, type `C-c g` to go to the source location at which the message at point was emitted.
+If point is on a stack trace, go to the source location for the stack frame at point.

 ### Tail Follow